 - GPU-accelerated ray-traced 3D renderer (CUDA on specific graphics cards)

-- Fast Draft mode, Hardware BlitPipe, and GPU acceleration of Cartoon effect (OpenGL with somewhat stringent requirements)
+- Fast Draft mode and Hardware BlitPipe (OpenGL with somewhat stringent requirements)

 - OpenGL swap buffer (OpenGL with looser requirements)

-IMPORTANT: A common misconception is that After Effects requires one of a specific set of Nvidia GPUs.
+IMPORTANT: A common misconception is that After Effects requires CUDA features of one of a specific set of Nvidia GPUs.
 That is not true.
 Only the GPU-accelerated ray-traced 3D renderer requires this.
-The other GPU features work on any GPU that meets certain basic requirements.
+The other GPU features work on any GPU that meets certain basic requirements, including AMD and Intel GPUs.
 See below for details.

-One important point for users of previous versions of After Effects: The previous OpenGL renderer is gone.
+One important point for users of After Effects CS5.5 and earlier: The previous OpenGL renderer is gone.
 It was unreliable and problematic, and most people (rightly) turned it off except for OpenGL-Interactive mode.
 The OpenGL features in After Effects CS6 and later have been built fresh and do not attempt to solve the same problems as the previous OpenGL renderer.
 In other words, you no longer need to be scared by the appearance of the word ‘OpenGL’ as it relates to After Effects.

 If you have questions, bring them to the After Effects forum; don’t ask in the comments on this blog post, which far fewer people will see.